On a Mission to become the iCloud of Storage

 “The software we were using, SpaceManager, is designed as operations software for companies operating individual storage units.
 That was sufficient in the past, but now we were facing a lot more competition.
 To outplay the large operators in marketing we had to think differently in order to capture and nurture more leads online.”

 The company began to investigate marketing automation platforms, and that search led it to the HubSpot software.

 The Inbox Storage team from left to right: Rik Snelleman, Esmee Tijdeman, Tim Lommerse and Thomas Kools.

-According to Tim, the company plans to make its content even more personalised, through the use of HubSpot’s smart content features.
+According to Tim, the company plans to make its content even more personalised, through the use of the Smart content tool in Marketing Hub.

 “We’re in the process of redesigning our website to make sure that every visitor gets the journey they need.
 We’re segmenting our blog into two different sections – inspirational style posts and more practical posts on the best ways to pack, for instance.
 That will make it easier for us to guide visitors to other content on the website that is useful for them, content they are really interested in and ultimately drive them through the funnel.”

 Inbox Storage has a short sales cycle, with more than 70% of its sales qualified leads converting within five days.
 It uses the HubSpot CRM to get a bird’s eye view of its busy pipeline and Sales Hub to ensure that each lead is nurtured in the right way.
 If, however, a lead takes significantly longer than five days they activate smart sequences that offer leads relevant content (blog recycled or links) in their specific buying phase.
 In this way, even leads that take months to convert always keep hearing from them in a relevant way.